Key facts. Company history. Awards won to date. You'll find it all here.

 2021 – present

-In June 2021, Scottish Sea Farms signed a Share Purchase Agreement to acquire 100% of the shares in Grieg Seafood Hjaltland UK from Grieg Seafood ASA; a bid given the green light by the UK Competition and Markets Authority in December of the same year.
+In June 2021, Scottish Sea Farms signed a Share Purchase Agreement to acquire 100% of the shares in Grieg Seafood Hjaltland UK from Grieg Seafood ASA; a bid later given the green light by the UK Competition and Markets Authority, and successfully completed on 15 December of the same year.